 AEGCo enters into certain types of contracts which require indemnifications.
 Typically these contracts include, but are not limited to, sale agreements, lease agreements, purchase agreements and financing agreements.
 Generally, these agreements may include, but are not limited to, indemnifications around certain tax, contractual and environmental matters.
 With respect to sale agreements, exposure generally does not exceed the sale price.
-There are no material liabilities recorded for any indemnifications.
+As of December 31, 2011, there were no material liabilities recorded for any indemnifications.